top of page

 Yushan (Wisteria) Deng, BA - PhD student in Clinical Psychology, Yale University

-Amritha Harikumar, MA - PhD student in Clinical Neuropsychology/Cognitive Neuroscience, Georgia State University
+Amritha Harikumar, MA - PhD student in Cognitive and Affective Neuroscience, Georgia State University

 Caroline Kale, BA - MSW student, New York University (NYU)